choeh/yahoo-crypto-api-rebuild/README.md

 To check if the server is running, checkout the *Api Documentation* at `http://localhost:8080/docs` in your browser.

-To retrieve the current `Yahoo Cryptocurrency` data, call the `http://localhost:8080/cryptos` api endpoint via your [Postman](https://www.postman.com) or [Insomnia](https://insomnia.rest) application or use your browser.
+To retrieve the current `Yahoo Cryptocurrency` data, call the `http://localhost:8080/cryptos` api endpoint.
+To retrieve the current `Yahoo Cryptocurrency` news, call the `http://localhost:8080/cryptonews` api endpoint.

+Api endpoints can easily be called via [Postman](https://www.postman.com) or [Insomnia](https://insomnia.rest) application or from the browser.

 ## Alternatives